ctontario/slate/source/includes/_User.md

         "type": ["string", "null"],
         "description": "The target (e.g.: the institution ID if the scope is 'institution' or a user ID if the scope is 'account')"
       },
-      "role": {
-        "type": "string",
-        "description": "The role assigned to the privilege" },
-      "expiryDt": {
-        "type": "Date",
-        "description": "The date the privilege will expire" }
+      "role": {"type": "string", "description": "The role assigned to the privilege"}, "expiryDt": {"type": "Date", "description": "The date the privilege will expire"}
     },
     "required": ["scope", "role"]
   }